SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-For more information about auto-prefixing, see the [autoprefixer](https://github.com/postcss/autoprefixer) GitHub repository.
+For more information about auto-prefixing, see the [autoprefixer](https://github.com/postcss/autoprefixer) GitHub repository, autoprefixer has an [online version](https://goonlinetools.com/autoprefixer/) that allows you to enter your non-prefixed CSS and gives you a prefix-added version.
 The database for this process is available on [Can I use__?](https://caniuse.com).

 ## Integrate Office UI Fabric